LuxInstruct: A Cross-Lingual Instruction Tuning Dataset For Luxembourgish: Cross-Lingual Vs Monolingual Instruction Tuning

 \section{Cross-Lingual Vs Monolingual Instruction Tuning}

-We compare cross-lingual and monolingual instruction tuning for Luxembourgish through two experiments.
-The first measures the effect on cross-lingual alignment (\S \ref{sec:experiments_alignemnt}), which is central to effective transfer to low-resource languages \citep{gaschi-etal-2023-exploring, wang-etal-2024-probing-emergence}.
-The second evaluates its impact on instruction-following ability in in-context learning (\S \ref{sec:experiments_few_shot}).
-For both, we rely on the \texttt{Open-Ended} portion of our dataset, which contains parallel English, French, and German instructions, further extended to Luxembourgish via \texttt{gpt-4.5} translations.
+We compare cross-lingual and monolingual instruction tuning for Luxembourgish through two experiments: one measuring cross-lingual alignment (\S \ref{sec:experiments_alignemnt}) and one evaluating instruction-following in in-context learning (\S \ref{sec:experiments_few_shot}).
+Both experiments use the \texttt{Open-Ended} portion, containing parallel English, French, and German instructions, further extended to Luxembourgish via \texttt{gpt-4.5}.